 The VOA-MN Charter School Authorizing Program publishes annually a School Board Governance Report on their network of authorized charter schools.
-This report is a single annual source on the board operations and compliance of the nineteen VOA-MN- authorized charter schools.
+The purpose of this report is to be a single annual source on the board operations and compliance of the nineteen VOA-MN- authorized charter schools.
 Authorizer VOA-MN also observes a minimum of two school board meetings annually.

 The VOA-MN determined school board governance standards contained below are uniform for all VOA-MN charter schools.
 The standards are contained in VOA-MN Charter Contract Addendum B (School Accountability and Authorizer Oversight System) and serve as the basis for both annual authorizer monitoring of school board performance and contract renewal determinations.
-The authorizer monitors school performance meeting these standards on an ongoing basis and the standards will be evaluated in the annual VOA-MN Network Governance Report.
+The authorizer will monitor school performance meeting these standards on an ongoing basis and the standards will be evaluated in the annual VOA-MN Network Governance Report.
 The standards also serve as the criteria for contract renewal determinations.
 VOA-MN's school board governance standards are scored below.

-Governance Standard 1 - The board of directors met its governance model requirements laid out in its bylaws and m embership requirements as required by Minnesota Statute.
-X X 2: Meets - The board structure meets bylaws and state statute.
+rnance Standard 1 - The board of directors met its governance model requirements laid out in its bylaws membership requirements as required by Minnesota Statute.
+X 2: Meets - The board structure meets bylaws and state statute.
 1: Partially Meets - The board did not meet requirements for the entire fiscal year.
 0: Does Not Meet - The board's structure does not meet bylaws and/or state statute.
 Data Source: School Annual Report, School Website, Bylaws Analysis: The school met this standard.
 The Board structure meets bylaws and state statute.

-Gover Governance Standard 2 - The board of directors has the necessary knowledge to fulfill the responsibilities contai contained in Minn Stat 124E.07, Subd.
+~ Governance Standard 2 - The board of directors has the necessary knowledge to fulfill the responsibilities contai contained in Minn Stat 124E.07, Subd.
 6. (Duties), including knowledge in finance/budget, policy/legal, person nnel/employment, and education.
 X 2: Meets - The board has a plan with evidence of training consistent with the plan to ensure members have the necessary knowledge in the areas of finance/budget, policy/legal, personnel/employment, and education.
 1: Partially Meets - The board has a plan but is unable to provide evidence of completion of board member training to ensure members have the necessary knowledge in the areas of finance/budget, policy/legal, personnel/employment, and education.
 0: Does Not Meet - The board does not implement a plan to ensure board members have the necessary knowledge.
-Data Source: Board Development and/or Board Training Plan and/or Training Table or Calendar, Board Development Committee Minutes, Board Minutes, Annual Report, School Website Analysis: The school met this standard.
+Data Data Source: Board Development and/or Board Training Plan and/or Training Table or Calendar, Board Development Committee Minutes, Board Minutes, Annual Report, School Website Analysis: The school met this standard.
 The Board had a training plan to ensure members have the necessary knowledge in the areas of finance/budget, policy/legal, personnel/employment, and education.
-A board development plan/training plan has been submitted to VOA-MN.
-I
+A Board development plan/training plan has been submitted to VOA-MN.

-Governance Standard 3 - The board adheres to an orientation process for bringing on new members.
 X 2: Meets - The board adheres to a thorough process for the orientation of new board members.
 1: Partially Meets - The board has a process for the orientation of new board members, but it is not consistently followed.
 0: Does Not Meet - The board does not have a membership orientation process for new board members.

-Data Source: Board Minutes, Interview, Board Development Plan and/or Board Training Plan, Interview
+Data Source: Board Minutes, Interview, Board Development Plan and/or Board Training Plan, Interview Analysis: The school met this standard.
+There were no new board members in FY24.